Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 Wrote introduction paragraph to DJ page, included external code in readme -Introduction to DJ course written on DJ page with reference to other elements on the page.
 Included eternal code used, at the bottom of this readme

+Uploaded images for music production page
+-Uploaded images matching the modules in the music production course

 ---------------------------------------------------------------------------------------------------------------------------------
 external code used: